angarsky/diveintopython/learn/classes/class_decorator.md

 ```

-In summary, class decorator, class method decorator, and class property decorator are powerful tools that can be used to modify or extend the functionality of classes in Python.
+In summary, class decorator, class method decorator, and class property decorator are powerful tools that can be used to modify or extend the functionality of classes.

 ## Benefits of Using Class Decorator

-A Python class decorator is a feature which is simply a function that alters a class definition, so it is returned as the modified class. **Class decorators** in Python have become popular for its ability to add functionality to an existing class without modifying the original class directly.
+A Class decorator is a feature which is simply a function that alters a class definition, so it is returned as the modified class. **Class decorators** have become popular for its ability to add functionality to an existing class without modifying the original class directly.

 Python decorators are used to extend and modify the behavior or properties of a function, method, or class.
 Here are some benefits of using class decorator: